Fri 29th September 2023

 We will be based for two nights at the four-star Grove Ferry Inn on the banks of the River Stour, just outside Canterbury.

 Arrive from 2pm onwards at the beautiful 18th century Grove Ferry Inn, giving you time to explore nearby Canterbury, curl up in the bar with a good book and relax.
-At 4pm, you have the option to join a very special hour’s canoeing adventure with Canoe Wild, right from their landing outside our hotel ( cost is additional at £15 pp)

 The four-star Grove Ferry Inn in its picture-perfect location on the banks of the River Stour will be our base for this walk.
 This former coaching house was built in 1830 on the road from Herne Bay to Dover.
 It takes its name from the hand-drawn ferry that crossed the river just outside until it was replaced by a road bridge in 1963.